mcanalesmayo/Safetify/README.md

 We are working to reach more devices.

 ## Installation
 The application is not currently available in the Play Store.
-Downloading the [.apk](https://github.com/MarcosCM/Safetify/raw/master/Safetify.apk) file and installing it should be fine.
+Download and istall the [.apk](https://github.com/MarcosCM/Safetify/raw/master/Safetify.apk) file and set the system permissions manually.

 ## Instructions
 Steps: